Iridium-Softworks/sigil/README.md

 sigil run test.sigil --address http://localhost:3000
 ```

-Elements with `data-sigil-id` attributes are observed and prioritized over auto-generated IDs, giving you explicit control when needed.
+Elements with `sig`, `data-sigil-id`, or `data-testid` attributes are observed and prioritized over auto-generated IDs, giving you explicit control when needed.

 Use `--no-inject` to disable automatic script injection if you prefer manual integration.